jacobboykin/jacobboykin.github.io/_posts/2017-05-18-adding-the-dell-cctk-command-configure-to-litetouchpe.md

   imageurl="https://jacobboykin.com/images/posts/adding-the-dell-cctk-command-configure-to-litetouchpe/03.png"
   title="Update Deployment Share Wizard"%}

 4.)
-You can check out if this worked out as expected by opening up the .iso and boot.wim in 7zip.
+You can check if this worked out as expected by opening up the .iso and boot.wim in 7zip.

 {% include image_caption.html
   imageurl="https://jacobboykin.com/images/posts/adding-the-dell-cctk-command-configure-to-litetouchpe/04.png"